-In the 2024/25 financial year to date:
+In the 2024/25 financial year:

-- 56% of Pregnancy and Baby applications were for subsequent births (i.e. to clients that already had children under 16 that lived with them which they were responsible for), while 44% of applications were for first births.
-[Table 9]. - The proportion of applications authorised was higher for subsequent births at 54% compared to first births at 35% [Table 9].

-2% of Pregnancy and Baby Payment applications received were for multiple births [Table 9].
+- 56% of Pregnancy and Baby applications were for subsequent births (i.e. to clients that already had children under 16 that lived with them which they were responsible for), while 44% of applications were for first births. - The proportion of applications authorised was higher for subsequent births at 55% compared to first births at 36%. - 2% of Pregnancy and Baby Payment applications received were for multiple births.